adrien2p/nestjs-api-ai/README.md

 }
 ```

-And then, the result is sent to the run method of the service `TheaterActionService` which manage the rest of the process.
+And then, the result is sent to the run method of the service `jeeves` endPoint which manage the rest of the process.
-Including, saving data into firebase database.

 And when the process is done, a response is generate to be send to the `api.api`.